apollographql/apollo-tooling/packages/apollo/README.md

 ### Service Configuration

-When linking a client to a service, you can either use the name of a service that has been publishedto the Apollo service registry, or you can use a remote url that supports introspection
+When linking a client to a service, you can either use the name of a service that has been published to the Apollo service registry, or you can use a remote url that supports introspection

 ```js
 module.exports = {